Arrive Before 10.00 am Or After 4.00 pm.

 Bear Proof Your Campsite

-6. Food taken by bears is your responsibility.
+is your responsibility.
 Please clean up and report all bear damage to a ranger.
-Improper food storage can result in the killing of conditioned bears, personal injury, and property loss.
+Improper food storage can result in the killing of bears addicted to human food and trash, personal injury, and property loss.
 Please do your part to keep Yosemite’s bears wild.
+Please note that these food storage regulations have the force and effect of federal law: Failure to store your food properly may result in impoundment of your personal belongings or car and/or a fine of up to $5,000 as well as revocation of your camping permit.

 What Can I Do With My Children